A/N: Warning for light horror elements in this chapter.

 The governor continued to speak while Leandros stared out at Orean.
-Negotiations had been more and more hostile.
+Negotiations have been more and more hostile.
 Orean has been threatening to withhold resources.
 She feared they may cut off all relations.

-“You’re a child,” Leandros said coldly, “You have decades before they stop seeing you as such.
+“You’re a child,” Leandros said, voice cold.
+“It will be a long time before they stop seeing you as such.
 You’ll have a hard enough time defending yourself, let alone earning respect enough to defend me, too.”

 “I’m ready to fight for that respect,” Rheamarie said, sounding so determined that Leandros almost believed she could.
 Some of his anger drained away, replaced by fondness— fondness borne of exasperation, but fondness all the same.
 He smiled at Rheamarie.
 The King had brought her to Illyon to observe, to learn how to lead.
 She wasn’t ready yet, but when she was, Alfheim would be hers.

-“The good news is after that little outburst, father’s probably forgotten all about us arriving late.”
+“The good news is that after that little outburst, father’s probably forgotten all about us arriving late.”